-On November 16, in Versailles, France, representatives from 57 countries are expected to make history.
-They will vote to dramatically transform the international system that underpins global science and trade.
-This single action will finally realize scientists’ 150-year dream of a measurement system based entirely on fundamental properties of nature.
+On November 16, 2018, in Versailles, France, a group of 60 countries made history.
+With a unanimous vote, they dramatically transformed the international system that underpins global science and trade.
+This single action finally realized scientists’ 150-year dream of a measurement system based entirely on unchanging fundamental properties of nature.

-The International System of Units, informally known as the metric system—the way in which the world measures everything from coffee to the cosmos—will change in a way that is more profound than anything since its establishment following the French Revolution.
+On that day, the International System of Units, informally known as the metric system — the way in which the world measures everything from coffee to the cosmos — changed in a way that is more profound than anything since its establishment following the French Revolution.

 The SI — the modern metric system — has seven base units from which all other measurement units can be derived.
 In November 2018, four of them — the kilogram, kelvin, ampere and mole — are slated to be redefined in terms of constants of nature.
 The remaining three — the second, meter, and candela — are already based on universal constants.